 Design is such an evolution.
 I'm always surprised by the fact that no matter how much time passes, there always seems to be room (or need!) for new updates in our home.
-I've had plans to finish up our master bedroom for a while now, knowing that I wanted two simple updates to the space: 1) new paint and 2) new window coverings.
+I've had plans to finish up our main bedroom for a while now, knowing that I wanted two simple updates to the space: 1) new paint and 2) new window coverings.

 If you're curious to see the evolution of this room, it all started when I finally found a layout that worked for us nearly two years ago.
 Since then, it's been a rotating door of playing with lighting options, adding layers, and constantly restyling.
 And here's where we're at now!